 Safe Shelter aims to reduce the immediate concern of being homeless or at risk of homelessness - where will I sleep tonight? - with the hope that somewhere warmer and safer than sleeping rough or sleeping somewhere unsafe, along with social connection, will provide the basis for a slightly better tomorrow.
 In the morning, guests are directed onto specialist services or businesses for breakfast, showers, laundry, and ongoing practical and interpersonal support.

-Safe Shelter ACT is a combined churches and community project between St. Columba's Uniting Church Braddon, The Rotary Club of Canberra, All Saints Anglican Church Ainslie, and the Salvation Army Canberra City Corps Braddon, with support provided by hundreds of volunteers and numerous services throughout the ACT.
+Safe Shelter ACT is a combined churches and community project between St. Columba's Uniting Church Braddon, The Rotary Club of Canberra, and All Saints Anglican Church Ainslie, with support provided by hundreds of volunteers and numerous services throughout the ACT.
 The service provided by Safe Shelter ACT is non-denominational.
-As a combined churches and community project, Safe Shelter ACT receives no government funding and is entirely run and supported by volunteers.
+Safe Shelter ACT receives no government funding and is entirely run and supported by volunteers.